 How do I get to L’île de Ré from La Rochelle?

-• By sea: Inter-island cruises offer a charming arrival on Ré.
+- By sea: Inter-island cruises make for a charming arrival on Ré.
 From April to the end of September, you can set sail from La Rochelle’s Vieux Port for Saint-Martin-de-Ré, the island’s historic capital.
 Maritime shuttles make the crossing 2 to 4 times a day, and up to 5 times in July, starting at 8 a.m.
 Fares range from 7.50 euros to 11.25 euros for a one-way trip, and from 15 euros to 22.50 euros for a round trip.
 Under-4s benefit from a flat rate of 4 euros for both one-way and round-trip travel.

-• Alternative routes:There are car-sharing areas on both sides of the Pont de Ré.
+- Alternative routes: There are car-sharing areas on both sides of the Pont de Ré.
 They enable us to share the cost of crossing the bridge, and make the journey between the island and La Rochelle as quickly as possible.
 A number of cab companies can also take you from the center of La Rochelle, the train station or the airport.